Nitro4542/mc-mod-tools/README.md

 ## About

 I created this project for people who don't know how to install mods, and for those who don't want to use a third party launcher or those who want a safe, ad-free and crap-free tool.
-Please note that this tool is currently only available for Windows and Linux.
-I will release it for macOS later.
+Please note that this tool is currently only available for Windows and Linux and macOS.

 ## Installation